iolindt/Wetherknow/README.md

 # Weather API Client

-A lightweight Python application that fetches weather information from an API.
+A lightweight Python application that fetches weather information from an API

 ## Overview